scikit-hep/scikit-hep.github.io/pages/developers/style.md

 syntax.
 Most useful to keep Python 2 outdated constructs out, it can even do some code updates for different versions of Python 3, like adding f-strings when clearly better (please always use them, they are faster) if you set `--py36-plus` (for example).
-This is a recommended addition when you drop Python 2.6 support, 2.7 support, and especially once you drop 3.6 support.
+This is a recommended addition for any project.

 ```yaml
 - repo: https://github.com/asottile/pyupgrade